dlsc-software-consulting-gmbh/jfxcentral-data/realworld/mint/readme.md

-MINT TRMS is used by Airlines to schedule and administrate the training for its personnel.Training requirements are captured and allocated to the available resources.
+MINT TRMS is used by Airlines to schedule and administrate the training for its personnel.
+Training requirements are captured and allocated to the available resources.
 This is a very important topic in the aviation domain, as only qualified personnel is allowed to maintain or fly aircrafts.
 This client / server application had complex lazy loading requirements which could all be solved by using JavaFX.

 [![Screen 1](screen1.jpg)]()